Back to top

 • We contributed to an Ellen MacArthur Foundation study on how the circular economy can tackle biodiversity loss.

-We publish our Sustainability Disclosure annually.
+We publish our sustainability progress report annually.
 In this document, we set out our goals and the progress we’ve made in the previous year.
 Find the latest version here.
 More up to date information can be included on this page.